QuidLabs/IMO/README.md

 equal to payables for future
 cash flow from ΞTH deployed
-in UniV3 over time...fees are
+in hooks over time...fees are
 retained to capitalise QD with
 **gradated** `fold` [deductibles](https://github.com/QuidLabs/IMO/blob/main/contracts/MOulinette.sol#L800)